marcriehm/kubernetes-research/Volumes.md

 Note that this example creates a multiply-mounted (multiple pods), read-only disk volume.
 You can also create a singly-mounted read-write volume, e.g. for a database server.
 To create a multiply-mounted, read-write volume, you must use something like NFS.
-I did not explore NFS.

 ### StorageClasses
 See: